StevenTang1506/COMP2113/README.md

 3. Compile the game using the command ```make```.
 4. Run the game using the command ```./game```.

-We hope you enjoy playing my game!
+I hope you enjoy playing my game!